Abraham ben Abraham: The traditional story

 Potocki's parents got word of his leave from the seminary in Paris and the rumors that he had converted to Judaism and began searching for him.
 Potocki then fled from France and hid in a synagogue in Vilna, wearing a long beard and peyot like the Perushim (devout Jews who separated themselves from the community to learn and pray).
 When the Vilna Gaon heard of his whereabouts, he advised him to hide instead in the small town of Ilye (Vilna Governorate).
 There a Jewish tailor who sewed uniforms for Polish bureaucrats overheard some clients talking about the fugitive divinity student and suspected that the stranger in the synagogue might be he.
 Later this tailor's son, who liked to disturb the men studying in the synagogue, was sharply rebuked by Potocki; some say Potocki grabbed the boy by the ear and pulled him out the door.
 The tailor reported him to the Bishop of Vilna, and Potocki was arrested.

-Potocki's parents visited him in prison and begged him to renounce his Judaism publicly, promising to build him a castle where he could practice the religion privately.
+His parents visited him in prison and begged him to renounce his Judaism publicly, promising to build him a castle where he could practice the religion privately.
 According to Rabbi Ben-Zion Alfes, the Maggid of Vilna, Potocki refused his mother, saying, "I love you dearly, but I love the truth even more".

 After a long imprisonment and a trial for heresy, Potocki was condemned to death by being burned alive at the stake.
 After the decree was handed down, the Vilna Gaon sent Potocki a message offering to rescue him using Kabbalah.
 Potocki refused, preferring instead to die al kiddush Hashem and inquired of the Vilna Gaon which blessing he should make immediately before his death.
 The Vilna Gaon answered, "...m'kadesh es Shimcha be'rabbim" (Who sanctifies His Name in public) and sent Alexander Süsskind of Grodno as an emissary to hear and answer "Amen".
 His mother used all her influence to procure a pardon for him, but the execution was moved up one day so that she would not be able to deliver it in time.